Healthcare & Social Care Healthcare employment

 GMC - Doctors

 All doctors practising medicine in the UK must be registered with the General Medical Council (GMC) and hold a licence to practise.
-The GMC regulates over 370,000 doctors.
+The GMC regulates around 370,000 doctors.
+Since December 2024 the GMC has also regulated physician associates and anaesthesia associates under the Anaesthesia Associates and Physician Associates Order 2024, with registration mandatory for these roles from December 2026.

 Annual appraisal mandatory for revalidation